vratskyi/vratskyi.github.io/CONTRIBUTING.md

 Your contribution will automatically be considered as an agreement to the project's license.
 Please make sure you have read the [LICENSE](https://github.com/vratskyi/vratskyi.github.io/blob/master/LICENSE).

-Thank you for contributing to Astro Framework's "ov-template"!
+Thank you for contributing to Astro Framework's "vratskyi.github.io"!